CTF-NFHackathon-2020/central-point/README_.md

 ![](assets/img12.png)

-It can be accessed through the url: PENDING.
+It can be accessed through the url: https://cpoint-pta-xvpevfpqeq-ew.a.run.app/

+For the hackathon we have used the same interface for both features (companion and visualizer).

-A simple question to the chat bot to get a visualization can be: PENDING.
+A simple question to the chat bot to get a visualization can be:
+- visualize neurofibromatosis 1
+- visualize cafe au lait spots

 ### Companion App

-It can be accessed through the url: PENDING.
+It can be accessed through the url: https://cpoint-pta-xvpevfpqeq-ew.a.run.app/

-Some questions that can be used to chat with the bot is: PENDING.
+Some questions that can be used to chat with the bot are:
+- set pain level 10
+- set anxiety level 10
+- i found a cafe au lait spot on my arm
+- show pain records from last week

 It is usually kind and fun, and some good conversations may be established.